Great Vegan Pasta Recipes

 Directions:

-Cook the kale for 2 minutes, just until it is limp, but still very green, then remove from the water.
+Add the kale into the pasta water and cook for two minutes, just until it is limp, but still very green, then remove from the water.

-Finish with a thin layer of sauce on top of the last layer of
+Finish with a thin layer of sauce on top of the last layer of noodles.

 Bake for about 20-30 minutes, until the top starts to get crispy.